Dahi Chicken Recipe (Yogurt Chicken Curry)

 How to store leftover dahi chicken?

 Leftover dahi chicken can be stored in an airtight container in the refrigerator for 3 to 4 days.
-Reheat in a pan or microwave until nicely hot.
+Reheat in a pan or in the microwave until hot.
 Add some hot water when reheating, as the curry might thicken after refrigeration.
 You can also freeze it for upto a month.
 Thaw, reheat, and serve.

 Craving more?
 Subscribe to Whisk Affair to get new recipes and a newsletter delivered straight to your inbox!
 And stay in touch on FacebookPinterest, and Instagram for all of the latest updates.